Lothrazar/Cyclic/.github/ISSUE_TEMPLATE.md

+Minecraft Version:

-Minecraft version & Mod Version:
+Mod Version:

-Single player or Server:
+Single Player or Server:

 Describe problem (what you were doing / what happened):

-Crash log (if any):

-(If this is a suggestion and not a bug report, delete all this and just write your suggestion!)
+Log file (text block or link):

+Video/images: (links are great; github also allows up to 10MB with direct drag and drop; gifs using https://www.screentogif.com/)